How Does Redistricting Work?

 There are two primary methods of gerrymandering:

-In 2019, the Supreme Court decided on a trio of cases, including Rucho v.
-League of Women Voters of North Carolina, that there is no fair way to determine whether gerrymandering has gone too far in any state.
+In 2019, the Maryland case (see above, political gerrymandering) was heard by the Supreme Court alongside the League’s case Rucho v.
+League of Women Voters of North Carolina.
+These cases argued that the political parties in power drew electoral district lines in a way that discriminated against their opposing political parties.
+Unfortunately, the Supreme Court ruled that there is no fair way to determine whether gerrymandering has gone too far in any state.
 As a result, federal courts will be hands-off in the redistricting process even when new district lines are drawn to intentionally decrease people’s voting power based on their political party.

 We continue to fight racial and partisan gerrymandering and advocate for a fair and transparent process that produces the most representative maps.